Sea Bass & Striped Bass: A Comparison

 What’s Sea Bass?

-The sea bass is an ambush predator who likes hunting at sunrise and sunset.
+The sea bass is an ambush predator that likes hunting at sunrise and sunset.
 It has an elongated body that can grow to an average of 24 inches and weigh around eight pounds.
 Although, depending on the fish species, the average length and weight may vary.

 Every species of sea bass has a distinct look.
-For example, when you compare the black sea bass vs. striped bass, the black bass is black with more pale hues on its sides, while the striped bass has horizontal stripes and several tones on its body.
+For example, when you compare the black sea bass vs. the striped bass, the black bass is black with more pale hues on its sides, while the striped bass has horizontal stripes and several tones on its body.

 What’s Striped Bass?